byu-oit/github-action-start-standard-change/README.md

 Actions run from GitHub repos.
 We don't want to check in `node_modules`.
 Hence, we package the app using `npm run package`.

-Then, be sure to create a new GitHub release, following SemVer.
+Then, push to the corresponding branch, respecting SemVer.